denyncrawford/dropper-deno/README.md

 ## Client

 The client API connects to a server and it is a socket instance, so it has the same methods as the `socket` above.
+> Note: For creating clients on deno you can import Dropper from the main module, please don't use the Browser bundle.

 ```javascript
 const dropper = new Dropper(); // Connect the client on port 8080